jovi-s/bank-binary-classification/README.md

 ## Description

-The purpose of this repository is to provide a blueprint for a potential banking related application.
+The purpose of this repository is to build a binary classifier that predicts the "Target" variable based on the other attributes provided.
+It can be used as a blueprint for a potential banking related application.
 Historical data is provided with this repository.

+The model is trained using the dataset called "dataset_train_1.csv" and tested using the dataset called "dataset_test_1.csv" in the `data` folder.

 The business use case of this application aims to solve the following potential objectives:

 1. Fraud detection
 2. Customer churn